Health & Safety

 Sexual Assault Resources & Support

-We hope that you never experience an incident of sexual assault, but there are a number of recourses for confidential help and support:
+Sexual assault can happen anytime and anywhere.
+We hope that you never experience an incident of sexual assault, but there are a number of local recourses for confidential help and support:

 - UMD Resources: Sexual Assault Resources for Responding to sexual Assault